 - Foul odors inside or outside your home

 Surprisingly enough, a lush, green lawn is often one of the first signs that your septic tank is reaching its limits.
 When your tank becomes full, sewage can seep underneath the soil and act as a fertilizer.
-The result is patches of thick, very green grass right over top of your septic system.
+The result is patches of thick, very green grass right over the top of your septic system.
 If you notice a disproportionately green lawn, chances are you need septic tank pumping.

 Smells from solid waste do not suddenly go away.
 Contact a professional plumber to pump out this waste immediately to avoid a backup into your home.
 Plumbers have septic pumpers and other equipment that easily remove solid waste and wastewater from your tank.

-Frequent Toilet and Drain Clogs
+Frequent Washroom and Drain Clogs

 If you’ve tried chemical drain cleaners or used a plunger to help clear your drains, but the drains quickly become clogged again, you should contact a plumber.